-•To start the process, press the top right "Menu" key for 3 seconds to switch the unit on.
-This key will also act to silence and accept any alarms that are triggered.

-•Wait for the "Monitoring" screen.
+- •To start the process, press the top right "Menu" key for 3 seconds to switch the unit on. - •Wait for the "Monitoring" screen.
 The P139 will return to this screen if no keys are pressed for 30 seconds.
 The "bar" display indicates the state of the battery charge.
-Ensure the charger is plugged in if only one bar is displayed, as the next stage will be that the unit will automatically power down.

-•Press the MENU key again, and all the available settings will be displayed in rotation, starting with the Power Off capability.

-•In general the RIGHT arrow key will turn-on and increase the displayed parameter, while the LEFT key will decrease and eventually turn off the parameter.
-The UP key will scroll back through he menu.
+Ensure the charger is plugged in if only one bar is displayed, as the next stage will be that the unit will automatically power down. - Press the MENU key again, and all the available settings will be displayed in rotation, starting with the Power Off capability. - •In general the RIGHT arrow key will turn-on and increase the displayed parameter, while the LEFT key will decrease and eventually turn off the parameter. - •The UP key will scroll back through the menu system, stopping at the "Monitoring Screen".
+It also acts to RESET any alarms that are active.

-Refer to the main book section for hints on how best to begin setting each parameter., which will appear in a frame like this.
+Refer to the main book section for hints on how best to begin setting each parameter., which will appear in a frame like